Alic-ai-Lab/AI-On/README.md

 # AI-On: Web Service Portal on kubernetes for AI

-AI-On is a Kubernetes-based web service portal jointly developed by KISTI and Zenitos, aimed at providing services necessary for AI development, training, and deployment.
+AI-On is a Kubernetes-based web service portal jointly developed by KISTI and Genitos, aimed at providing services necessary for AI development, training, and deployment.

 * Currently Available Service